Arash-Barabadi/ROS2/06_ROS2_on_any_hardware_implementation/explanation.md

 # What does a Hardware interface do?
 ## ros2_control gives us a system that abstracts controler design for hardware interactions.
-## A hardware interface or a hardware component is a plugin written in C++ for a specific model of hardware that exposes that hardware functionality in a standard way.
+## A hardware interface or a hardware component is a plugin written in C++ for a specific model of hardware that exposes that hardware's functionality in a standard way.